Alfonso Ponce de León

 Alfonso Ponce de León y Cabello (10 September 1906 – 29 September 1936) was a Spanish painter and propagandist.
 He was the son of jurist Juan Ponce de León y Encina.
 He was also associated with Federico García Lorca's theater group, La Barraca as a scene painter.
 In 2001 the Reina Sofía curated a retrospective exhibition of his work.
 He was married to fellow painter Margarita Manso.
-A member of Falange (helming the organization's propaganda apparatus) since circa 1935, he was killed in 1936 during the Spanish Civil War.
+A member of Falange (helming the organization's propaganda apparatus) since circa 1935, he was arrested and executed by Republican paramilitaries in 1936 during the Spanish Civil War.
 His most famous work, Autorretrato (accidente) is housed in the Reina Sofia's permanent collection.